Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_public_survey.md

 <br/>

 :::note Sharing Options
   - _Anyone with the Link_: Public link.
-It only works if there is no open Cotalker session in the browser.
+Accessible to all, except if a user is logged into a Cotalker account from a different company than the one that made the survey.
-  - _Restricted_: Limited to Cotalker users.
+  - _Restricted_: Limited to Cotalker users from the same company.
 Requires users to log in.
   - _Disabled_: Disables the _sharing_ option, even if a link was previously given to a user.
 :::